Agriculture in Qatar: History

 Date palms were one of the earliest crops to be cultivated in the peninsula.
-Beginning in the Bronze Age, the trading of date palms had a significant impact the Qatari economy.
+Beginning in the Bronze Age, the trading of dates had a significant impact on the Qatari economy.
 Date palm leaves were also commonly used as a construction material.
-However, as Qatar's geography and climate was unsuitable for large-scale crop cultivation, the bartering of date palms had a lesser impact on Qatar's revenues than did pearling.
-As the waters surrounding Qatar contain some of the most abundant pearling beds in the world, this was the main source of income for Qatar's inhabitants until the discovery of oil the 20th century.
+However, as Qatar's geography and climate was unsuitable for large-scale crop cultivation, the bartering of date products had a lesser impact on Qatar's revenues than pearling did.
+As the waters surrounding Qatar contain some of the most abundant pearling beds in the world, this was the main source of income for Qatar's inhabitants until the discovery of oil in the 20th century.
 Pearl trading was supplemented in some areas by camel breeding.
 Fishing also played an important role in the economy.

 J.G.
 Lorimer's wrote about the role of agriculture for settled villagers in 1908 in his Gazetteer of the Persian Gulf:

-After Qatar began reaping significant monetary returns from oil drilling in the 1950s to 1960s, the number of Qataris employed in agriculture witnessed a decline, as the country now had the capacity to import large amounts of food.
+After Qatar began reaping significant monetary returns from oil drilling in the 1950s to 1960s, the number of Qataris employed in agriculture witnessed a decline, as the country now had the means to import large amounts of food.

-When food prices starting rising in the early 1970s, Qatar realized the importance of attaining food self-sufficiency.
+When food prices started rising in the early 1970s, Qatar realized the importance of attaining food self-sufficiency.
 At the beginning of 1974, the emirate requested the Arab Organization for Agricultural Development to send researchers to study it and corroborate their results with those of an earlier UN report of the country's terrestrial and marine resources.
 After nearly half a year of study starting in July 1974, the research mission submitted its report to the government in November 1974.
-In September of that year, Qatar created a committee which would examine ways to help boost the country's agricultural development.
+In September of that year, Qatar created a committee that would examine ways to help boost the country's agricultural development.
 A report released by Qatar's ministries, also in 1974, disclosed that agriculture only accounted for 0.65% of all contributions to Qatar's GDP.

+In March 1985 the Agricultural and Water Research Department, in collaboration with the Arab Center for the Studies of Arid Zones and Dry Lands, initiated a project in Qatar to explore the use of seawater for agricultural purposes.
+The project aimed to conserve natural resources, specifically soil and water, and to develop effective soil and water management practices suited to local conditions.
+The initiative involved utilizing saltwater with salinity levels ranging from 2,000 to 10,000 parts per million for agricultural use.